Flying Officer Harold Oliver Prout AFC

 Dr. Walter Eaton Smith was called – he saw the bodies and said that Fenwick had suffered a fractured skull and a broken leg, while Prout’s chest had been crushed by being wedged in the cockpit – he had also suffered a fractured skull.

-At the inquest into their deaths, Flying Officer Trevor Salt stated that the officers had left Kenley in the morning, bound for Winchester, and the weather was fine when they began their return journey in the afternoon.
-However, a heavy fog had closed in on Kenley and he had phoned Winchester to warn them about the weather conditions, but he was too late.
+At the inquest into their deaths, held at the Rose and Crown Hotel, Whyteleafe, Flight Lieutenant Trevor Salt stated that the Prout had come to him that morning for a machine, having obtained his Commanding Officer’s permission to take Fenwick to Winchester on business concerning wireless telegraphy.
+They had left Kenley in the morning, bound for Winchester, and the weather was fine when they began their return journey in the afternoon.
+However, a heavy fog had closed in on Kenley at 3.45pm and Salt had phoned Winchester to warn them about the weather conditions, but he was too late to prevent them from leaving.
 He explained to the Coroner that Kenley “was difficult to land in, the trees rendering it particularly dangerous during foggy weather.”